Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 ### What does it do?

 This webiste provides various pages for customers to read lots of information about cakes and pastries.
-The navigation menu is a great tool to navigate easily through the website.
 The website shows different kinds of products to choose.
 As customers, they can fill  the order form by ordering their own special requirements of what they want with require delivery date.
 There is a possibility to upload file or picture for special order.
 The customers are also very welcome to visit the shop for coffee, breakfast or lunch.